“I’m so busy!

-Big Data & Analytics are something I always read about and share when I find something worth sharing.
+Big Data & Analytics is something I always read about and share when I find something worth sharing.

 This is where Feedalpha shines.
 Type in a keyword and get back a list of trending and relevant posts in seconds – perfect for my techie audience.

 Now that I have the content I need to start thinking about my schedule.

 You just need to pick your favorite posts, hit the schedule button and that’s it.

 We have a built-in calendar that gives you a detailed or helicopter view of your content, the channel it’s on and the time it is due to go out.